Ningreka/EV-Eye/README.md

 **processed_data**

-**Frame_event_pupil_track_result**: Using the code in ``/matlab_processed/frame_event_pupil_track.m`` to obtain frame&event-based pupil tracking results, i.e., Point of Gaze (PoG) for 48 participants, and a corresponding visualization code is in ``/matlab_processed/frame_event_pupil_track_plot.m``.
+You can run it from scratch, or use our saved calculations, **Frame_event_pupil_track_result**: Using the code in ``/matlab_processed/frame_event_pupil_track.m`` to obtain frame&event-based pupil tracking results, i.e., Point of Gaze (PoG) for 48 participants, and a corresponding visualization code is in ``/matlab_processed/frame_event_pupil_track_plot.m``.

 **Pixel_error_evaluation**:  Using the code in ``/matlab_processed/pe_of_frame_based_pupil_track.m`` and ``/matlab_processed/pe_of_event_based_pupil_track.m`` to estimated Euclidean distance in pixels between the estimated and groundtruth pupil centers.